afcarl/procgraph/sources/pgdoc.txt

 Operations using the OpenCV library.

 ======================================================================================================================================================================================================== ========================================================================================================================================================================================================
-:ref:`gradient <block:gradient>`                                                                                                                                                                         Computes the gradient of an image Input:  a 2D numpy array with float32 Outpt:  gx, gy: a 2D numpy array with float32
+:ref:`gradient <block:gradient>`                                                                                                                                                                         Computes the gradient of an image using a Sobel filter.
-:ref:`smooth <block:smooth>`                                                                                                                                                                             Smooths an image.
+:ref:`smooth <block:smooth>`                                                                                                                                                                             Smooths an image with a Gaussian filter.
 ======================================================================================================================================================================================================== ========================================================================================================================================================================================================